On quite a few occasions I’ve encountered the question “How can I get into project management?”

 And if your boss suggests starting with a project coordinator role, consider it a great way to get into project management.
 This article explains how Project Coordinator job responsibilities prepare you as a project manager.

-Don’t neglect your other responsibilities
+Don’t neglect your other duties

-If your boss assists you in taking a supporting role in a current project, or gives you a small project to lead, make sure to stay on top of any other responsibilities you may still have.
+If your boss assists you in taking a supporting role in a current project, or gives you a small project to lead, make sure to stay on top of any other duties you may still have.
 You don’t want to let her – or your team – down.

 Hi there!